mui/material-ui/docs/src/pages/components/buttons/buttons.md

 ## Click handlers for buttons

-All buttons accept an `onClick` handler that is ultimately passed to the `ButtonBase`.
+All buttons accept an `onClick` handler that is ultimately passed to `ButtonBase` and subesquently through to the DOM.
 You are able to access the event or pass your own value(s).

 {{"demo": "pages/components/buttons/ButtonsOnClickHandler.js"}}